 Fiberglass is not subject to aerobic bacterial degradation, and therefore, cannot be composted.
-Therefore, EPA does not include an emission factor in WARM for the composting of fiberglass insulation.
+Therefore, EPA did not include an emission factor in WARM for the composting of fiberglass insulation.

-Fiberglass is generally not combusted, thus EPA does not include an emission factor in WARM for the combustion of fiberglass insulation.
+Fiberglass is generally not combusted, thus EPA did not include an emission factor in WARM for the combustion of fiberglass insulation.

 Landfill emissions in WARM include landfill methane and carbon dioxide from transportation and landfill equipment.
 WARM also accounts for landfill carbon storage, and avoided utility emissions from landfill gas-to-energy recovery.
 However, since fiberglass insulation does not contain biodegradable carbon, there are zero emissions from landfill methane, no landfill carbon storage, and zero avoided utility emissions associated with landfilling fiberglass insulation.
 Greenhouse gas emissions associated with RMAM are not included in WARM's landfilling emission factors.
 As a result, the landfilling emission factor for fiberglass is equal to the GHG emissions generated by transportation to the landfill and operating the landfill equipment.
-The landfilling emission factor for fiberglass insulation is summarized in
+The landfilling emission factor for fiberglass insulation is summarized in Exhibit 7-11.

-Exhibit 7-11.
 For more information, please see the chapter on Landfilling.

-Raw Material

-Acquisition and

-Manufacturing Avoided CO 2 Net Emissions

-(Current Mix of Transportation Landfill Emissions from Landfill Carbon (Post-

-Material Inputs) to Landfill CH4 Energy Recovery Storage Consumer)

-Fiberglass - 0.02 - - - 0.02
+Raw Material Acquisition and Manufacturing Transportation Landfill Avoided CO 2 Emissions from Landfill Carbon Net Emissions (Post- Material (Current Mix of Inputs) to Landfill CH 4 Energy Recovery Storage Consumer) Fiberglass 0.02 1 0.02